alaarihan/psg/README.md

 `psg inputs`

-To add basic auth
+To add basic auth and filtering the schema per user permissions

 `psg auth`

-To add filtering the schema per role permissions

-`psg roleSchema`